Hours of Work

 - All Professional Staff Members must work during Drexel’s Core Business Hours.

-- An overall performance rating of “Meets Expectations” at the time of the request for a Flexible Work Arrangement (will link to FWA Policy).
+- An overall performance rating of “Meets Expectations” at the time of the request for a Flexible Work Arrangement.
 If the Professional Staff Member’s performance rating drops below “Meets Expectations,” he or she will immediately resume a traditional work schedule.

 - The Flexible Work Arrangement may not result in the Professional Staff Member incurring Overtime.